grafos-ml/frappe/doc/src/tutorial.rst

 While implementing recsys serving engine we had to make some architectural choices.
-For example, we do on-line recommendation computations instead of precomputing recommendations for each user and later serving them.
-This provides flexibility and possibility to include context, but limit us on the number of request per second we can serve.
-Currently we can respond in reasonable time for catalogue of 50K items.
+For example, we do on-line recommendation computations instead of precomputing recommendations for each user and serving them later out of cache.
+This provides flexibility and possibility to include additional features such as context-aware recommendations.
+However, it limit us on the number of request per second we can serve.
+Currently we can respond in reasonable time (check the results section for the info) for catalogue of up to 100K items.

 Here we want to give an overview of the more tricky parts of the system, so that the developers could understand them before diving into the code.